rascaraficci/data-broker/README.md

 be changed by using endpoints.
 Check Data Broker's [API reference](https://dojot.github.io/data-broker/apiary_v0.3.0.html) for more information.

-# Dojot dependencies
+# dojot dependencies

-Data Broker depends on some Dojot modules to run.
+Data Broker depends on some dojot modules to run.
 The minimum set of modules it needs to run is:

 - Auth
 - Kafka